Foods to Improve Blood Flow

 - Choose walnuts, almonds, and pumpkin seeds in dry-food meals for the longer wilderness trekking days.

-Herbs and spices contain numerous antioxidants, minerals and vitamins.
+Herbs and spices contain numerous antioxidants, minerals, and vitamins.

-- Cinnamon: Next time you bring peanut butter with you on a trip, sprinkle cinnamon on top to add some more flavor and anti-inflammatory properties.
+- Cinnamon: Next time you bring peanut butter with you on a trip, sprinkle cinnamon on top to add more flavor and anti-inflammatory properties.

 Keep exercising and eating foods that fuel your daily adventures and prepare you for your longer outings in the backcountry!
 Seek out a sports dietitian to help guide your individual nutrition needs and fitness goals.

 Ready to see more ultralight backpacking recipes like this one?

 Backcountry Foodie is your go-to resource for more than 200 backpacking dietitian-created recipes and a one-of-a-kind automated meal planning tool.
 The meal planner even creates itemized shopping lists for you!
 Meal prep has never been easier.